dneg/openvdb_ax/ROADMAP.md

 A list of completed features/milestones that previously appeared on the OpenVDB AX Roadmap

 * Travis support for OpenVDB AX core library.
+* Improved syntax and performance for the access of Custom Data (custom user parameters).

 ## Current goals